Department of Mathematics

 Mathematics 206: Linear Algebra (one section, spring):

 Linear algebra is the algebra of systems of linear equations.
 We develop techniques to solve several equations in several variables using matrices, and study higher-dimensional geometry, linear transformations, determinants, vector spaces, and other related topics, and unify these topics in a single theory.
 Linear algebra is essential background for almost all advanced mathematics, and is used liberally in applied areas like engineering, physics and economics.
 Prerequisite: MAT 119 with a C– or better.

-Mathematics 220: Multivariable Calculus (one section, spring):
+Mathematics 220: Multivariable Calculus (one section, fall):